d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 d2l.train_s2s_ch9(model, train_iter, lr, num_epochs, ctx)
 ```

-As we can see from the training time and accuracy, compared to the seq2seq model with attention model, the transformer runs faster per epoch, and converges faster at the beginning.
+As we can see from the training time and accuracy, compared to the seq2seq model with attention model, the Transformer runs faster per epoch, and converges faster at the beginning.

 Last but not the least, let's translate some sentences.
 Unsurprisingly, this model outperforms the previous one we trained in the below examples.